Ivelisse Vélez: Shine Wrestling (2012–present)

 Vélez debuted in Shine Wrestling at Shine 5 on November 16, 2012, where she was defeated by Athena.
 At Shine 6, on January 11, 2013, Vélez defeated Su Yung.
 Later that night, the formation of the stable Valkyrie was revealed, consisting of Vélez, Rain, Allysin Kay, Taylor Made and April Hunter.
 At Shine 8, on March 23, Vélez and the rest of Valkyrie defeated the team of Amazing Kong, Angelina Love, Mia Yim and Christina Von Eerie.
 At Shine 9 on April 19, Vélez was defeated by Jazz in a Shine Championship tournament qualifying match.
 At Shine 16 on January 24, 2014, Vélez defeated Rain to win the Shine Championship.
 Following the match, Valkyrie turned on Vélez and kicked her out of the stable.
 Vélez went on to successfully defend the title against the likes of Mercedes Martinez, Leva Bates and Jazz, both on Shine pay-per-views and other promotion's events.
 At Shine 20, she defended her championship against Serena Deeb, wrestling to a one-hour time-limit draw.
 On November 16, 2014, on a WWNLive (Shine's parent company) show in China, Vélez lost the Shine Championship to Mia Yim.

 At Shine 30 on October 2, 2015, Vélez returned to Shine and defeated Thunderkitty.
 At Shine 35 On June 17, 2016, Ivelisse won the Shine Championship for the second time by winning a four-way match involving Shine Champion Taylor Made, Shimmer Champion Madison Eagles and TNA Knockouts Champion Allysin Kay.
 On January 14, 2017, the title was vacated due to her injury.
 At Shine 64 on December 15, 2019, Ivelisse won the Shine Championship for the third time by defeating Mercedes Martinez.
 She successfully retained the title at Shine 65 and Shine 66.

 Impact Wrestling (2012–2013)

-On October 11, 2012, Vélez had a tryout match for Impact Wrestling (then called Total Nonstop Action Wrestling, or TNA), losing to Tara.
+On October 11, 2012, Vélez had a tryout match for Total Nonstop Action Wrestling (TNA), losing to Tara.
 On February 24, 2013, it was reported that Vélez would be competing in a TNA Gut Check match, in which she defeated Lei'D Tapa on the February 28 episode of Impact Wrestling.
 On the March 7 episode of Impact Wrestling, Vélez was eliminated from TNA Gut Check, thereby failing to earn a TNA contract.

 Vélez returned to make limited appearances, including at One Night Only: Knockouts Knockdown, where she lost to Lei'D Tapa.
 Vélez also appeared at One Night Only: World Cup, as part of team Aces & Eights including D.O.C., Knux, Mr. Anderson and Wes Brisco.
 Vélez defeated Team USA's Mickie James, with help from Aces & Eights, to advance to the finals, where team Aces & Eights lost to Team USA.